Transition from Resident to Attending

 Board certification for doctors is specific to specialties and subspecialties, each with its own set of requirements.

 While every physician must be licensed to practice medicine, board certification is a voluntary process.
 Medical licensure sets the minimum competency requirements to diagnose and treat patients and is not specialty specific.
-Board certification, however, demonstrates a physician’s “exceptional expertise in a particular specialty and/or subspecialty of medical practice,” according to the American Board of Medical Specialties.
+Board certification, on the other hand, demonstrates a physician’s “exceptional expertise in a particular specialty and/or subspecialty of medical practice,” according to the American Board of Medical Specialties.

-Speaking generally, board certification will require a physician to have a full medical license and to have completed an accredited residency program.
-You are also going to need to pass the board exams, which can be pricey.
-The average fee for the initial written exam is nearly $2,000, according to a 2017 JAMA study.
-Meanwhile, 14 medical specialty boards require an oral exam for initial certification that costs more than $1,500, on average.
+Speaking generally, board certification will require a physician to have a full medical license and to have completed an accredited residency or fellowship program.
+You are also going to need to pass a board-certification examination, which can be pricey.
+Fees for the initial written exam vary by specialty, with some under $1,000 but others exceeding $2,000.
+Meanwhile, some medical specialty boards also require an oral exam for initial certification, and this may carry substantial additional cost.

-In some instances, physician practices will offer to pay for board certification as part of their recruitment efforts.
+In some instances, physician practices will offer to pay for board certification as part of their recruitment efforts—this goes hand in hand with their expectation that you will become board certified within a certain amount of time after joining the practice.
 There is also typically some latitude for new physicians in terms of the amount of time one has to pass the boards.

 “The expense is a barrier, and some people put off taking their board exams for that reason,” Dr. Andrews said.
 “But it’s important to take the exam when you complete your [residency] training.
 With all the knowledge fresh in your head, you’re as prepared as you’ll ever be at that point.”